dart-lang/language/working/unquoted-imports/feature-specification.md

 *physical* in that they specify the actual relative path on the file system from the current library to another library *file*.
 Because those are physical file paths, they use string literals and file extensions as they do today.
-SDK and package imports are *logical* in that you don't know where the library your importing lives on your disk.
+SDK and package imports are *logical* in that you don't know where the library you're importing lives on your disk.
 What you know is it's *logical name* and the relative location of the library you want inside that package.
 Since these are abstract references to a *library*, they are unquoted and omit the file